Kia EV6 (2024) specs, price, ratings and reviews

 In depth

+2024 facelift with a larger 84 kWh battery.
 WLTP range 528 km for the rear-wheel-drive Long Range (manufacturer figure).
-DC charging peak around 258 kW is high, a 10-80% charge takes about 18 minutes (manufacturer figure, not measured by us).
+That charging peak is high; a 10-80% charge takes about 18 minutes (manufacturer figure, not measured by us).
 Indicative from-price; check the official configurator for the current figure.

 About the Kia EV6 (2024)